Brovar64/png-viewer/README.md

 ### Viewing and Interacting with Images

-- Click on any thumbnail to open the image in a dedicated transparent window
+- Click on any thumbnail to open the image in a dedicated viewer window
-- Use the mouse wheel to zoom in/out of the image
+- Use the mouse wheel to zoom in/out of the image without any cropping limitations
-- Drag the image by clicking and holding on any non-transparent part
+- Pan the image by clicking and dragging on any non-transparent part
 - Press 'W' key while hovering over the image to close the window

+## Recent Improvements

+- Fixed the image cropping issue when zooming in too much
+- Implemented react-zoom-pan-pinch for smoother zooming and panning
+- Improved transparency detection for better interaction
+- Maintained the ability to interact with the area behind transparent parts of PNGs

 ## Building for Production